U-interrupt/uintr/doc/spec.md

 ## User Interrupt Receiver Status (suirs)

-The **suirs** is an 64-bit read/write register, formatted as below:
+The **suirs** is an SXLEN-bit read/write register, formatted as below:

 User interrupt receiver status **suirs** when `SXLEN=32`: